Fair Value Measurement

 Visit the CEIV Pathway Tool to find out which education and exam preparation bundle is right for you.

-*Other Qualifying Valuation Exams include ASA BV 201-204, CFA level 3, and CBV Exams, and the RICS Assessment.
+*Other Qualifying Valuation Exams include ASA BV 201-204 or BV Challenge Exam, CFA level 3 Exam, and CBV Exams, and the RICS APC or SPA.

 Fair Value Measurement Support